 Working with an experienced disability attorney will give you the best chance of getting the benefits you deserve for your herniated disc.
 Even if you have been denied benefits, that does not mean your fight is over.
 Many people are denied benefits the first time they apply.
 You have the right to file an appeal and try to get more information that may help your case.
 Getting expert help is often the difference between being denied and being approved for benefits.

 The Ortiz Law Firm has successfully represented people in disability cases across the United States.
+While the process can be daunting, your experienced disability attorney will guide you.
+They do not get paid until you win your case.
+You can seek help without worrying about upfront costs or unexpected bills.
 If you would like to talk to an experienced disability lawyer about your herniated disc and its impact on your ability to work, call us at (888) 321-8131.
-We would be happy to evaluate your case and to discuss how to help you through the appeal process.
+We would be happy to evaluate your case and discuss how to help you through the appeal process.